cerplot/luigi/doc/configuration.rst

   scheduler forgets about disables that have occurred longer ago than this amount of time.
 Defaults to 3600 (1 hour).

-max_shown_tasks
+max_shown_steps
   .. versionadded:: 1.0.20

-  The maximum number of tasks returned in a task_list api call.
-This will restrict the number of tasks shown in task lists in the visualiser.
-Small values can alleviate frozen browsers when there are too many done tasks.
+  The maximum number of steps returned in a step_list api call.
+This will restrict the number of steps shown in step lists in the visualiser.
+Small values can alleviate frozen browsers when there are too many done steps.
 This defaults to 100000 (one hundred thousand).

 max_graph_nodes
   .. versionadded:: 2.0.0